 Ensure Bluetooth on your smartphone is turned on.

 Tracy, the Club Manageress will send your phone two messages with token codes, one for the entry gate and one for the exit gate.
 Enter these codes into the app, and a tab will appear on the app for each gate.
 Then anytime you need to open a gate, open the Bluelock Web app and touch the tab for the gate you wish to open when you are within 25m it.

 These token codes are specific for each member’s phone number and for each gate.

 You must allow the gate to close normally behind the car entering or exiting ahead of you (no tailgating).

 Should you tailgate and crash into the closing gate, you will be fully liable for all damages.

 When the gates are opened, the security system logs the identity of the member and the time of entry.
 Any unusual patterns of use or unauthorised use are also recorded.

 There is keypad access to Male and Female Changing Rooms and Boat Racks.
-The ZSC Club Manager will tell you the current pass-code.
+The Club Manageress will tell you the current pass-code.